Armanix-01/NETWORK_SECURITY_PROJ/README.md

 ---

 ## 🧠 Problem Statement
+This project focuses on **predicting whether a website is phishing or legitimate** using machine learning, while solving key production challenges that prevent ML models from being used reliably in real-world systems.

-Traditional ML projects often stop at model training and lack:
+Many machine learning projects stop at training a model and fail to address real-world production challenges such as:

-- Automation
-- Versioning
+- Lack of automation
+- No proper versioning of data, artifacts, or models
-- Deployment
+- No deployment strategy
-- Monitoring readiness
+- Poor production and monitoring readiness

+As a result, models remain confined to notebooks and cannot be reliably used in real applications.

-This project solves that by implementing a **fully modular and automated ML pipeline** that:
+This project addresses these gaps by building a **fully modular, automated, and production-ready ML system** that:

-- Ingests and validates data
+- Ingests and validates phishing website data
-- Transforms features
+- Transforms features and trains ML models
-- Trains and evaluates models
+- Evaluates and versions trained models
-- Stores artifacts and models in AWS S3
+- Stores artifacts and final models in **AWS S3**
-- Deploys the application using Docker, EC2, and GitHub Actions
+- Deploys the system using **Docker, AWS EC2, and GitHub Actions (CI/CD)**

+In addition, the project includes a **FastAPI-based web application** that uses the trained machine learning model to **predict whether a given website is phishing or legitimate**, demonstrating how the system can be used for real-world inference and security decision-making.

 ---